 The neonatal chest radiograph in the exam setting may strike fear into the heart of many radiology registrars, but it need not!

 There are only a limited number of diagnoses that will be presented on such films and they are often highlighted by the history.

 First of all, have a look ...

 Neonatal pneumothorax describes pneumothoraces occurring in neonates.
 It is a life-threatening condition, associated with high morbidity and mortality.
 The diagnosis is a challenge especially when the amount of air is small and may accumulate along the anterior or medial pleural space.

-Imaging of the brain in patients with suspected neurodegenerative conditions is common and challenging, as in patients with subtle and equivocal signs and symptoms, the imaging findings are also subtle and equivocal.
-In many instances, by the time imaging findings are clear cut, then the patient...
+Imaging of the brain in patients with suspected neurodegenerative conditions is common and challenging, as in patients with subtle and equivocal signs and symptoms, the imaging findings are also often subtle and equivocal.
+In many instances, by the time imaging findings are clear cut, then the p...